Warner Bros. Pictures: As part of Time Warner / Time Warner Entertainment / AOL Time Warner / TimeWarner (1990–2018)

-The studio division was incorporated as Warner Bros.
-Pictures on March 3, 2003, to diversify film subjects and expand audiences for their film releases.
-The company became part of the Warner Bros.
-Pictures Group, which was established in 2008, and Jeff Robinov was appointed the first president of the company.
-In 2017, longtime New Line executive Toby Emmerich joined as president.
+In 2017, longtime New Line executive Toby Emmerich joined as President of Warner Bros.
+Pictures Group.
 In January 2018, he was promoted to chairman.
 On October 23, 2018, it was announced that Lynne Frank, President of Warner Bros.
 Pictures Group, would be leaving the company to pursue new opportunities.
 In June 2019, Warner Bros.
 Pictures signed an agreement with SF Studios to have their films distributed in Sweden, Denmark, Norway, and Finland.